 The point is that whenever you have a set of unordered objects, the ordering requires the choice of a method — e.g. measuring height before weight, and measuring weight before speed, etc. If you cannot make that choice, and try to derive it from some other rational reasoning, you end up with another set of axioms using which you must order height, weight, and speed, but to perform this ordering, you must first order those axioms themselves.

 Given these problems, set theorists decided to postulate the Axiom of Choice.
 This axiom says that there are infinitely many ways in which we can order an unordered set of objects (i.e. label them as first, second, third, etc.) and we will assume that there is a way we can pick from among these methods of ordering.
-Let’s not worry about how an individual method orders, or how we arrive at one of the many possible methods — i.e. let’s not try to rationalize this choice and reduce it to more fundamental things — because we can see that this reduction in turn needs more axioms and choices.
+Let’s not worry about how an individual method orders, or how we arrive at one of the many possible methods — i.e. let’s not try to rationalize this choice and reduce it to more fundamental things — because we can see that this reduction, in turn, needs more axioms and choices.

 Choice Isn’t A Human Problem

-The key takeaway is this: choice is not merely a human problem and therefore does not only occur in relation to the decisions we need to make.
+The key takeaway is this: the choice is not merely a human problem and therefore does not only occur in relation to the decisions we need to make.
 Rather, it occurs in every attempt to order — i.e. distinguish and count — things.
 If we cannot distinguish and count, we cannot know, and if we cannot know that there many things, how do we form theories about those things?

 We get around the problem by postulating choices; whether that postulate is true or false is beside the point.
 The key point is that if you are going to count things to formulate theories about nature, then you need choices.
 These theories may eventually describe the human body and brain and that description might appear to reduce our body and brain to the rational theory.
 However, that reduction does not eliminate choice, because we already made choices in formulating the theory.
 Since there are many ways in which we could have formed the theories (using different axioms) the mechanism we suppose explains our brain itself depends upon our original choices.